ilex-paraguariensis/bombilla/README.md

 ## Object descriptor format

-An object descriptor is a dictionary that describes a python object.
+An object descriptor is a dictionary that describes python objects and executions.
+Bombilla supports several types of object descriptors, e.g. module, function, class, object, method, etc.

+A class object descriptor is a dictionary with the following keys:
  The dictionary has the following keys:
 * `module`: the python module where the object is defined
 * `class_name`: the name of the class
 * `object_key`: the key of the object for dynamic referencing